mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2022.md

 #### Discussion

 As expected, C28254 (milliliters) is the most commonly sent unit of measure for oral liquid medications.
-Non-C28254 units were only sent in XX% of oral liquid medication messages.
-Add a brief summary of how data changed across quarters.
+Non-C28254 units were only sent in 0.24% of oral liquid medication messages.
+This rate fluctuated from 0.03% in Q3 to 0.55% in Q1.

 ### Measure 6: E-Prescribing Decimal Format